The Trust administers the selection process for these Scholarships, which are awarded by the Saint Andrew’s Society of the State of New York.

 - The scholars will be asked to stay in contact with the Society, so that they may continue to receive information about the Society and Society events, and so that the Society may learn of their progress as they advance through their respective lives.

-Interviews will take place in Edinburgh on 7th May 2018.
+Interviews will take place in Edinburgh in early May 2019.
 Candidates will be informed whether they have been successful as soon as possible thereafter.

 Download the full particulars.